vmware-clarity/clarity-guidance/1012-file-picker-design-guidance.md

 ## Guidance

-Commonly found in [Forms](https://clarity.design/documentation/forms) and consists of a label, a button and an optional helper message.
-File picker component is available in `Vertical`, `Horizontal`, and `Compact` layouts.

 - **Should** use `Compact` layout in places with limited vertical space, and information density is needed; otherwise the `Vertical` or `Horizontal` layouts are recommended.
 - Use appropriate [file picker states](https://clarity.design/documentation/file-picker#states).